paperziggurat/supersonic/README.md

 supersonic
 ==========

-a CLI music player interfacing the SubSonic stream service
+stream music from subsonic api in the terminal